-Cramping- It is common for a woman to have some aches and cramps throughout her pregnancy.
-As the uterus stretches it can cause some mild cramping and pulling sensations.
-However, if you are having intense cramping or cramping accompanied with spotting or bleeding this could be a miscarriage symptom.
+It is common for a woman to have some aches and cramps throughout her pregnancy.
+As the uterus stretches, it can cause some mild cramping and pulling sensations.
+However, if you are having intense cramping or cramping accompanied with spotting or bleeding, this could be a miscarriage symptom.
 You should consult your doctor if you have severe cramping or cramping with spotting.

-Abdominal or lower back pain- A woman about to miscarry may experience abdominal pain or lower back pain.
+A woman about to miscarry may experience abdominal pain or lower back pain.
 It may feel like cramps or a dull ache.
-If you are having severe pain this could be a sign of an ectopic pregnancy.
+If you are having severe pain, this could be a sign of an ectopic pregnancy.
 Some of the symptoms of ectopic pregnancy are similar to miscarriage symptoms.
 An ectopic pregnancy requires immediate medical attention.
 If you experience severe pain, particularly if it is located on one side of your abdomen, you should consult your doctor right away.

 You may feel pressure in your pelvic area.
 This is not necessarily a symptom of miscarriage.
-It is common to feel some pelvic pressure in early pregnancy, but if you experience pelvic pressure along with bleeding or cramping this could be a miscarriage symptom.
+It is common to feel some pelvic pressure in early pregnancy, but if you experience pelvic pressure along with bleeding or cramping, this could be another miscarriage symptom.

-Passing clots or tissue - If you have heavy bleeding with clots or tissue there is a strong chance that you are having a miscarriage.
+If you have heavy bleeding with clots or tissue there is a strong chance that you are having a miscarriage.
 Passing clots or greyish or pinkish tissue may be a result of passing fetal tissue.
-If you pass tissue your doctor may advise you to collect the tissue for testing.
+If you pass tissue, your doctor may advise you to collect the tissue for testing.
 Contact your doctor if this occurs.

-Loss of pregnancy symptoms or not feeling pregnant- Not everyone will have pregnancy symptoms during early pregnancy.
+Not everyone will have pregnancy symptoms during early pregnancy.
 However, if you had symptoms like breast tenderness or nausea and these symptoms disappear, you may want to consult your doctor.
-Generally if you are just having a loss of pregnancy symptoms, it is not something to worry about, but if your symptoms diminish and you have spotting, bleeding, or any miscarriage symptoms you should consult your doctor.
+Generally, if you are just having a loss of pregnancy symptoms, it is not something to worry about, but if your symptoms diminish and you have spotting, bleeding, or any other miscarriage symptoms, you should consult your doctor.

-Positive pregnancy test followed by a negative test- If you have had a positive test and then take another test that comes back negative, you should consult your doctor.
+If you have had a positive test and then take another test that comes back negative, you should consult your doctor.
 Do not just assume that a miscarriage has taken place or that you had a false positive pregnancy test.
 A positive test followed by a negative could indicate that you are having an ectopic pregnancy.
-You should see your doctor.
-He may want to do an ultrasound or run bloodwork to be sure that all of the pregnancy tissue was passed.
+You should talk to a doctor to determine what to do next.
+He or she may want to do an ultrasound or run blood work to be sure that all of the pregnancy tissue has passed.